 - 1. Ensure all electronic communications are appropriate and professional.
-If using e-technology as a group activity, ensure that an adult worker knows and understands what is happening within the group. - Communication between children and adults by whatever method should always take place within clear and explicit boundaries.
+If using e-technology as a group activity, ensure that an adult worker knows and understands what is happening within the group. - 2.
+Communication between children and adults by whatever method should always take place within clear and explicit boundaries.
 This includes face to face contact, mobile phones, text messaging, emails, digital cameras, videos, webcams, websites and blogs. - 3.
 No images or video footage should ever be permitted in an area of personal privacy e.g. toilet or sleeping quarters. - 4.
 At camp or sleepovers, all mobile phones, cameras and video equipment will be collected by the group leader at a specified time prior sleep, stored in a secure place and given back to the young person in the morning.
-This is to prevent sleep disruption and inappropriate images being taken. - 5.
-Adults should not give their personal contact details to children or young people, including their mobile telephone number and details of any blogs or personal websites. - 6.
-Do not make any relationship with a child (other than family members) through a social networking site.
-Only make contact with children for professional reasons, making sure that their parent/guardian has given permission.
-The minimum age for social networking should be observed. - 7.
-Maintain a log of any electronic contact with an individual regarding all matters or subjects which fall outside of the normal 'day to day' youth work contact. - 8.
-Any paid or unpaid worker will have a separate 'facebook' account for their work with young people and should not give out any personal information about themselves.
+This is to prevent sleep disruption and inappropriate images being taken.

-10 Based on guidance from the Diocesan Policy P.28-29
+11 Based on guidance from the Diocesan Policy P.28-29